pollinations/pollinations/app/src/assets/text/about.md

 - **Solana**: FBakTf1bVzqpX5UEa5AkP12e16JwvmGrXdqwDP1fmAFk
 - **Doge**: DRiCRNHNpdNq7Y3WmQUvEshVk1yPdXtD6B

-Tezos and Solana have a much lower energy usage / carbon footprint so ideally send through on of those.
+Tezos and Solana have a much lower energy usage / carbon footprint so ideally send through one of those.

+**Feel free to mint your nfts made with Pollinations!** Consider donating a small percentage of the profits to help our platform sustain itself.